Dutch Oven Daddy

 • Seasoning: granulated garlic, salt, and pepper.

-• Cheese: we used freshly grated colby jack.
+• Cheese: freshly grated colby jack.

 See the recipe card below for exact ingredient amounts, nutritional information, and detailed instructions.